Qumulo/docs/azure-guide/getting-started-qumulo-scalable-file-service.md

 1. On the **Networking** tab, in the **Configure virtual network** section:

    1. Select the **Virtual network** for hosting your service.
-For more information, see [Configuring Virtual Networking for the {{site.azure.qumuloOnAzureLong}}](configuring-virtual-networking-qumulo-scalable-file-service.html).
+For more information, see [Configuring Virtual Networking for {{site.azure.qumuloOnAzureShort}}](configuring-virtual-networking-qumulo-scalable-file-service.html).

    1. Select an existing [delegated subnet](https://learn.microsoft.com/en-us/azure/virtual-network/subnet-delegation-overview) to associate with your service.